 Rider Requirements (Riders will not be included if these items are not present at start.
 These are the minimum requirements.
 Riders are encouraged to go above and beyond...like bringing back up lithium ion batteries for your tracker or wearing glasses.)
 1. Activated and connected Spot tracker required.
 See Register.
 2. Helmet 3.
 2 Front white lights.
 At least one on from sundown to sunrise.
 See below * 4.
 2 Rear red lights.
 At least one on from sundown to sunrise. * Separate power sources...Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 5. Upper body reflective vest or "vest" ("Vest" example: Amphipod Xinglet.
 Vest is it's own item, it can not be a reflective jersey/ t-shirt or jacket.
 Battery aided reflective vests must remain reflective absent batteries.)
 6. Reflective tape on back of both sides seat stay, front of both sides fork, 3 pieces tape each side of rim on both tires.
 (In the case that rim brakes make the adhesion of reflective tape impossible on the rims...tape up the cranks.
 The idea is that when the bike is viewed from the side reflective motion is seen.)
 7. Sticker or marker writing on bike stating your name and name and phone # of your emergency contact.
 Emergency contact must read and understand entire NSBR website.

 Etiquette 1.
-Do not react with aggression towards drivers.
-Purpose: Staying safe and promoting respectful future interactions.
-2. Tip servers who fill your water bottles.
-Purpose: We need local support and servers are in a position to spread a good word.
+Do not react with aggression towards drivers or anyone.
+Purpose: Staying safe and promoting respectful future interactions to the next cyclist who happens by.
+2. Tip well.
+Purpose: We need local support and their good words about us road cyclists.
 3. Take a moment to enjoy the out and back magic by cheering for your fellow savages and taunting your friends.
 Whether an across the road rolling high five or a road side regroup it's cool to be out there both solo, unsupported and all in it together.
 Come to the finish and cheer in other racers.